Nathanjms/log-to-table-extension/README.md

 # Laravel Log Viewer

-This is the README for your extension "laravel-log-viewer".
-After writing up a brief description, we recommend including the following sections.
+View your Laravel Logs in a easy-to-read table, with filters and pagination.

 ## Features

-- Format your laravel.log files into an easy to navigate and search table with the command `Laravel Log Viewer: View as Table`.
+- Easy to navigate table with pagination
+- Filters to search on date, severity and message
+- ...more to come (make an issue if you have a request!)

 For example if there is an image subfolder under your extension project workspace: